Adapted from, The Case for the Only Child: Your Essential Guide

 Consider this scenario: Before getting married, you dreamed of a houseful of children scurrying about without considering what your mate might want.
 After being married for a while, your spouse reveals he doesn’t want a brood of children, so you back off and agree to just two.
 After having one child, your husband says he doesn’t want more than the one child you have.
 You decide to stop taking the pill without telling him and worry about the consequences later.

 When your desires run counter to your partner’s, the marriage can suffer, as one mother, Kelly, learned in her first marriage.
 Kelly married at twenty-four, only to discover six years later that her husband did not want children.
 “I was thirty when he told me.
 That was the deal breaker for me.”
-She divorced, remarried, and had one child at age thirty-four.
+She divorced and remarried.
+She had one child at age thirty-four.

 It is always a better idea to be up front about your desires when it comes to making babies.
 Having a first or second child is not the same as spending the grocery money on a dress you didn’t really need or great seats at a concert.